reinhart1010/nix/docs/en/linux/readelf.md

 ---
 # readelf

-Displays information about ELF files.
+Display information about ELF files.
 More information: <http://man7.org/linux/man-pages/man1/readelf.1.html>.

 - Display all information about the ELF file: